 There is nothing better after a good day’s sailing than cooling down by having a swim and a snorkel.
 We are fortunate to have some great snorkel spots in the British Virgin Islands with healthy coral reefs.
 We want to keep them that way.
-Coral reefs are important for many different reasons and we kindly ask that you do your bit to help protect our reefs!
+Coral reefs are important for many different reasons and we kindly ask that you do your bit to help protect coral reefs in the BVI!

 So why are reefs so important?
 Not only are they spectacular to view but they protect coastlines from the damaging effects of wave action and tropical storms, provide habitats and shelter for many marine organisms, and are the source of nitrogen and other essential nutrients for marine food chains.
 That’s why we ask all visitors to help to protect our reefs.

 We can all do our bit to help protect our reefs.
 Here are a few, simple ways you can help whilst chartering: